shuozhixu/MaterLett_2025/README.md

 ## Foreword

-The purpose of this project is to siimulate dislocation glide in an obstacle-free lattice using atomistic simulations in random Al<sub>0.3</sub>CoCrFeNi multi-principal element alloy.
-To provide references, the same properties for Ni are also calculated in selected cases.
+The purpose of this project is to simulate dislocation glide in an obstacle-free lattice using atomistic simulations in random Al<sub>0.3</sub>CoCrFeNi multi-principal element alloy.
+To provide references, dislocation glide in Ni is also studied.

 ## LAMMPS